rgab1508/CryptoCRIT/README.md

 CryptoCRIT is an open-source Cryptocurrency project for making automated payments, The associated Cryptocurrency is called CritCoin

-This System Is Currently Used In <a href="https://www.fcrit.ac.in">Fr. conceicao Rodrigues Institute of Technology</a>
+This System Is Currently Used In <a href="https://www.fcrit.ac.in">Fr.
+Conceicao Rodrigues Institute of Technology</a>

 <table>
 <caption>CryptoCRIT</caption>